robverhoef/PoGoTelegramBot/ReadMe.md

 ## Requirements

 * Node v8 or 9
-* MySQL or MariaDB
+* MySQL or MariaDB (with InnoDB and utf8mb4 charset)

 ## ToDo

 * I18n; it is currently Dutch only
-* Add code tests
 * Make timezones configurable, currently using Europe/Amsterdam

 ## Install